Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Jacob Buehler had fastidiously neat handwriting that had clearly looped and curled smoothly off the end of rather a nice fountain pen.
 Even so, the experience of actually reading something handwritten was so foreign to Xiù after all these years that it took a moment for her to interpret what she was seeing.

-"Um… '*Dear Allison,'"* she read, *"'Your mother and I had given up hope of ever hearing about you again.
+"Um... '*Dear Allison,'"* she read, *"'Your mother and I had given up hope of ever hearing about you again.
 I'm glad we were so wrong.'* Um... '*When you abandoned us-'"*

 "Jesus," Julian grunted, sipping his coffee.
 Allison just nodded, staring through the table at something only she could see a long, long way away.